Softlabs/softlabs-laravel/README.md

 ## Installation

 #### Step 1
-Add the following to the attribute to the `composer.json` file.
+Add the following attribute to the `composer.json` file.
 This will allow the package to be discovered (as it is private)
 ```json
 "repositories": [
 	{ "type": "vcs", "url": "http://github.com/softlabs/softlabs-laravel" }